 If the offender is a manufacturer, importer, or distributor of any cosmetic product, the penalty will be at least five (5) years in prison but no more than ten (10) years and a fine of at least five hundred thousand pesos (P500,000.00) but no more than five million pesos (P5,000,000.00).

 Are you ready to apply for your cosmetic product’s notification?
 Contact us now.
-Send us an email at email@example.com or give us a call at +63285519012 for a FREE 30-minute consultation with one of our experts!
+Send us an email at firstname.lastname@example.org or give us a call at +63 (02) 8540-9623 for an initial consultation with one of our experts!